eoncarlyle/puro/README.md

 value: byte[]
 ```

-I needed a word for it so the

 The CRC covers the entire rest of the message.
 Message length computed from total, topic, and key lengths.
 I am not super confident in the 'what happens if the write is incomplete' which makes me think that an index in the directory makes sense